merrillpaul/i18ntool/README.md

 ## Development & building

-Run `grunt serve` for development preview.
+Run `npm start` for development preview.

-Run `grunt` for building.

-Run `grunt serve:dist` for building and previewing.
+Run `npm publish` for building and publishing to GitHub page.

-## Testing

-Running `grunt test` will run the unit tests.
+Run `npm run build` for building.